Breaking the Commitment Trap: Rethinking Project RFPs for Outcome Certainty

 Executive Summary

-Most capital projects are launched with a Request for Proposals (RFP) that demands high levels of commitment—scope, schedule, cost—before critical uncertainties are resolved.
+Most capital projects are launched with a Request for Proposals (RFP) that demands high levels of commitment—scope, schedule, cost—before the project is well-defined, and before critical uncertainties are resolved.
 This conventional approach forces owners and delivery teams into premature overcommitment, increasing project risk, inflating contingencies, and eroding trust in cost and time estimates.

-A more effective strategy shifts the focus from commitment-driven RFPs to definition-driven RFPs—where the clarity of scope, risks, and readiness is measured and validated before locking in delivery contracts.
+A more effective strategy shifts the focus from commitment-driven RFPs to definition-driven Final Investment Decision (FIDs)—where the clarity of scope, risks, and readiness is measured and validated before locking in delivery contracts.
 This paper explores why conventional RFP processes fail to ensure predictable outcomes, and how a definition-focused approach mitigates the root causes of cost overruns, delays, and unmet expectations.

 The Problem: Premature Commitments in RFPs